ZenWave360/ZenWave360.github.io/index.md

 - Generating Functional Code from API Definitions (OpenAPI, AsyncAPI and GraphQL)
 - (AsyncAPI) Implementing API-First Producers, Consumers and Enterprise Integration Patterns from AsyncAPI Definitions for your Event-Driven Microservices

-### <span class="tag-cloud">Tests as First-Class</span> citizien
+### <span class="tag-cloud">Tests as First-Class</span> citizen

 - Generating (lots of) Tests from API First Definitions
 - Generating Validated Mocks (Consumer Contracts) from API First Definitions

 ## What

-- Extensible CLI with an evergrowing set of [standard generator-plugins](ZenWave-Code-Generator/CLI#list-of-available-plugins)
+- Extensible CLI with an ever-growing set of [standard generator-plugins](ZenWave-Code-Generator/CLI#list-of-available-plugins)
 - [Maven Plugin](ZenWave-Code-Generator/Maven-Plugin) so you can execute any standard or custom generator-plugin as part of your build process
-- IDE Model Editor (comming soon): text-based model editor that lets you visualize and work with your Models and APIs in different ways so your software _fits in your own head_
+- IDE Model Editor (coming soon): text-based model editor that lets you visualize and work with your Models and APIs in different ways so your software _fits in your own head_

 ## Getting Started

-This is a list of currently available funtionality in WenWave 360 for DDD and API-First modeling:
+This is a list of currently available functionality in WenWave 360 for DDD and API-First modeling:

 ## API-First with OpenAPI